TorstenRobitzki/Kiel/README.md

 Installation
 ------------

+To install Kiel:

+    gem install kiel

-To install Kiel, download the source, cd into the source directory and use
+To install the lattest version of Kiel from source, download the source, cd into the source directory and use

     rake gem
     gem install kiel